-UPDATE – We completed the hike on 14th June, and finished around 5pm.
+UPDATE – We completed the 24 Peaks Challenge on 14th June 2014, and finished around 5pm.
 We raised over £2,300 for Meningitis Now.
 The hike took us 20 hours to complete, leaving 4 hours spare to roll down the hill to Low Gillerthwaite field centre and celebrate with real ale and a barbecue 🙂 You can read the recap of our hike here.

 HOW THE 24 PEAK CHALLENGE CAME ABOUT

 On the 10th April 2013, I tragically lost my 25 year old sister, Donna, to Meningitis.